devfile/api/docs/proposals/registry/registry-structure.md

 2) Define the layers that compose a devfile stack on an OCI registry, and what each layer contains.

 ### Repository Structure
-In addition to the registry's Dockerfile and build tools (for those, see [Devfile Registry Packaging](https://github.com/devfile/api/blob/master/docs/proposals/registry/devfile-packaging.md)), the following requirements are imposed on the devfile registry repository:
+The following requirements are imposed on the devfile registry repository:

 1) A top-level folder called `stacks`, which contains folders for each devfile stack.
 2) Each devfile stack folder must contain a `devfile.yaml`.
 Other files such as vsx plugins, stack logos, etc. can be included as needed.
+3) Any build tools for the registry (such as scripts or Dockerfiles) should not be located at the top-level of the stack, and should reside in their own folder.

 ### Layer Media types
 Currently, when we push devfile stacks to an OCI registry, it's pushed as a single layer, using the `application/vnd.devfileio.devfile.layer.v2+yaml` media type.
 We should instead be pushing the stack as a multi-layer artifact, adding the additional layers: